semuconsulting/PyMandel/README.md

 * Auto.
 If checked, maximum iterations will be automatically calculated according to the current zoom level.

 * Escape Radius.
-The escape radius (defaults to 256).
+The escape radius (defaults to 2, but higher values can produce more expansive color gradients).

 * Exponent.
 The iteration exponent (normally 2 for the classic Mandelbrot, but higher exponents yield other radially symmetric forms at the cost of increased rendering time).